FHO+: Hourly rate

 Billing units

-The hourly rate is billed in 15-minute units, calculated cumulatively across the day.
+Each category of the hourly rate is billed in 15-minute units, calculated cumulatively across the day.
 Any remainder of eight minutes or more will be rounded up to a full 15-minute unit.

 Billing limits